 1. Interest Payments

-The most obvious problem with credit cards is that if you carry a balance, you have to pay interest – a lot of interest.
-A survey of credit card interest rates by CreditCards.com shows that the average interest rate on credit cards in the U.S. is 15%.
-And that’s just the overall average – for users with bad credit, the typical interest rate is a whopping 22.73%.
+The most obvious problem with credit cards is that if you carry a balance, you have to pay interest — a lot of interest.
+A survey of credit card interest rates by U.S. News shows that typical interest rates on credit cards in the U.S. range from 15.56% to 22.87%.

-Suppose you’re a credit card user with a balance of $2,600 – a typical amount, according to the FRB survey – and an interest rate of 15%.
-Based on a credit card interest calculator, if you make only the minimum payment each month – typically 4% of your total balance – it will take you more than nine-and-a-half years to pay off your balance.
-Over that period, you’ll pay about $1,119 in interest – over 40% more than you’d have paid buying the same items with cash.
+Suppose you’re a credit card user with a balance of $6,500 — the average amount — and an interest rate of 16%.
+If you make only the minimum payment each month — typically around 3% of your total balance — it will take you more than 16 years to pay off your balance.
+Over that period, you’ll pay around $4,965 in interest, over 75% more than you’d have paid buying the same items with cash.

-Of course, in order to pay off that $2,600 balance, you also have to avoid buying anything new with the card over those nine-and-a-half years.
-If you charge just $100 a month to the card while paying only the minimum, these new charges offset your payments, and the balance just keeps creeping upward.
-Instead of being paid off after nine-and-a-half years, your balance will have risen to nearly $3,500.
+And that’s assuming you never buy anything new with the card over those 16 years.
+If you charge just $200 per month to the card while paying only the minimum, these new charges offset your payments, and the balance just keeps creeping upward.

 Fortunately, most credit card users don’t do this.
-A 2012 survey on budgeting and credit card use by the American Association of Retired Persons shows that only 8% of users pay the minimum amount on their credit cards.
-If you pay a flat $250 a month toward your $2,600 balance instead of just paying the minimum, you can have the whole thing paid off within a year, and you will pay only $159 in interest.
+A 2017 survey by the Federal Reserve shows that only 28% of people with credit cards usually or always pay the minimum amount.
+If you pay a flat $400 per month toward your $6,500 balance instead of just paying the minimum, you can have the whole thing paid off within two years, and you will pay only $875 in interest.

-Better still, it’s possible to avoid interest payments completely by paying the balance each month in full.
-As long as you pay the full amount listed on your credit card bill before the due date, you don’t have to pay a dime in interest.
-The FRB reports that roughly 45% of families with credit cards do exactly that.
-So while credit card interest can certainly be a major expense, it’s also one that’s quite easy to avoid.
+Better still, you can avoid interest payments completely by paying your whole balance each month.
+As long as you pay the full amount listed on your bill before the due date, you don’t have to pay a dime in interest.
+The Federal Reserve says 45% of credit card users do exactly that.
+So, while credit card interest can certainly be a major expense, it’s also one that’s quite easy to avoid.